saeedya/monkit/ansible/README.md

     - pip install -r requirements.txt
     - ansible --version

-Some Notes:

-    - Before deploy add "ssh.key" that created in "../terraform/aws/infra-iac-codes" to this folder.
-    - Open inventory.ini file and copy the "EC2 instance public-ip" into metioned part.
+Note: Open inventory.ini file and copy the "EC2 instance public-ip" into metioned part.

 # How to deploy?